logiqai/docs/integrations/fortinet-firewalls.md

 # FortiNet Firewalls

-You can integrate LOGIQ.AI with your FortiGate Firewall to forward either all or selected logs to LOGIQ.AI using the firewall's built-in syslog forwarding capabilities.&#x20;
+You can integrate Apica Ascent with your FortiGate Firewall to forward either all or selected logs to Apica Ascent using the firewall's built-in syslog forwarding capabilities.&#x20;

 ## Configuration